apache/spark/UPDATING.md

 ## Airflow Master

+### Removal of Mesos Executor
+The Mesos Executor is removed from the code base as it was not widely used and not maintained.
+[Mailing List Discussion on deleting it](https://lists.apache.org/list.html?dev@airflow.apache.org:lte=1M:mesos).

 ### Increase standard Dataproc disk sizes

 It is highly recommended to have 1TB+ disk size for Dataproc to have sufficient throughput: